 You know how the best preschool themes always have high quality picture books that help teach.
 Here are some of my favorite children’s books about ice cream:

-Get Your Free Ice Cream Missing Letters Printable Here
+Get Your Free Ice Cream Missing Letters Activity Here

 With several variations in this download and the suggestions above, you’re sure to find something that works well with your little one.
 Just fill out the form below and the printable will be sent to your email!